Level3-REST/site/doc/profiles/action.md

 ### Trigger Action

 Clients trigger an Action by `POST`ing to it.
-The resource will respond with `200 OK` and the `Location` header will point to the state that was changed by the triggered action.
+The resource responds with `204 No Content` and the `Location` header points to the state that was changed by the triggered action.

 ![](action/trigger.svg){: .center-image}